An elementary illustrated introduction to simplicial sets: Simplicial homotopy

 \subsection{Relative homotopy}

 The notions of subcomplexes and relative homotopy offer no surprises, but we record the definitions for clarity.

 \begin{definition} If $X$ is a simplicial set, then $A$ is a simplicial subset of $X$, denoted $A<X$, if $A$ itself is a simplicial set such that $A_n\subset X_n$ for all $n$ and the face and degeneracy maps of $A$ agree with those from $X$.
-The pair of simplicial sets is often denoted $(X,A)$.
-Simplicial maps of pairs $(X,A)\to (Y,B)$ are simplicial maps $X\to Y$ that such that the image of $A$ is contained in $B$. \end{definition}
+A pair of simplicial sets is often denoted by $(X,A)$.
+Simplicial maps of pairs $(X,A)\to (Y,B)$ are simplicial maps $X\to Y$ such that the image of $A$ is contained in $B$. \end{definition}

 \begin{definition} If $(X,A)$ are a simplicial set and simplicial subset and both $X$ and $A$ satisfy the Kan condition, then $(X,A)$ is called a Kan pair. \end{definition}

 \begin{example} An important example of a simplicial subset of a simplicial set $X$ is a \emph{basepoint} for $X$, consisting of an element of $X_0$ and all of its degeneracies.
 We will denote basepoints by $*$.
 Notice that $*$ is isomorphic as a simplicial set to $\Delta^0$ and can be considered as an image $\Delta^0\to X$ of a simplicial map.
 Since $\Delta^0$ is a Kan complex, $(X,*)$ will be a Kan pair if $X$ is Kan. \end{example}